bluebanquise/bluebanquise/resources/documentation/vocabulary.rst

 You can consider these variables as "functions" that takes as argument the current running host (or the host provided in hostvars if loaded using hostvars call).

-These variables are here to simplify templates writing, by removing ugly and redundant things from them, and provided a direct access to values.
+These variables are here to simplify templates writing, by removing ugly and redundant things from them, and providing a direct access to values.

 To clarify your mind, you can consider that these variables contains a simple value.
-In reality, they contains Jinja2 code as a string, that will be interpreted by Ansible, which is why these are more functions/API than pure variables.
+In reality, they contain Jinja2 code as a string, that will be interpreted by Ansible, which is why these are more functions/API than pure variables.

 Inventory, roles, and playbooks
 -------------------------------